Table of Contents

-You should know that it is possible to install macOS on an external hard drive.
-There can be many reasons why you want to have the macOS operating system on an external drive: that you want to try a beta version and not lose the original macOS or if you are uncertain about the stability of a new version.
+You should know that installing macOS on an external hard drive is possible.
+There can be many reasons you want to have the macOS operating system on an external drive: you want to try a beta version and not lose the original macOS, or you are uncertain about the stability of a new version.

 You can also read: Install macOS Monterey on VirtualBox on Windows PC: 5 Step Easy Guide

-Installing the Mac operating system on an external drive is the safest way to view and test a new operating system without having to change anything on your Mac.
+Installing the Mac operating system on an external drive is the safest way to view and test a new system without changing anything on your Mac.
 It will leave your current configuration intact and allow you to try a beta version or another operating system.
-Still, if you are worried, it would be best to backup your MAC.
+Still, if you are worried, it would be best to back up your MAC.
 Here is a guide- How to Backup a Mac in Simple Steps

 Here’s what you need to install macOS on an external hard drive

 You will be interested in using a fast drive.
 It is worth investing in a USB-C or Thunderbolt 3 drive, as this will offer you a more immediate connection.
 If not, at least make sure you opt for flash storage.
-You can buy Apple-supported best SSD from here.
+You can buy the best Apple-supported SSD from here.

-If you want to use the external installation as if you were running it on your Mac, we suggest you get the largest USB C/Thunderbolt 3 drive you can afford.
-For testing purposes, we are using Seagate Slim Backup Plus (1 TB).
+If you want to use the external installation as if running it on your Mac, we suggest you get the largest USB C/Thunderbolt 3 drive you can afford.
+We are using Seagate Slim Backup Plus (1 TB) for testing purposes.